ellakcd/PROJECT/README.txt

     	- create your own profile (don't worry - your password is encrypted)
     	- friend other users and see listings by friends and friends of friends
         - browse listings based on your filters - try favoriting and unfavoriting
-        - create your own listing - try unlisting it and listing for different dates / adding and removing roommates
+        - create your own listing - try unlisting it and listing for different dates
         - message other users
         - hover over listings and user for info about them
         - click on map links to be taken to listing locations on Google Maps